Operational Procedures

 This nozzle is sometimes referred to as a conventional style nozzle.

-• The straight bore blast gives a full impact in the centre section only
+- The straight-bore blast delivers full impact only in the centre section.

-• This is illustrated in the photograph taken of a steel plate that has been previously coated
+- This is illustrated in the photograph of a previously coated steel plate.

 Straight Bore Nozzle

-This illustration demonstrates an abrasive blast test with a straight bore nozzle held approximately 46 centimetres (18 inches) away from the surface.
+This illustration shows an abrasive blast test with a straight-bore nozzle held approximately 46 centimetres (18 inches) from the surface.

-• There is a full and partial impact
+- There is a complete and partial impact.

-• The partial impact will require additional blast cleaning to remove all the coating, taking additional time and cost
+- The partial impact will require additional blast cleaning to remove all the coating, which will take extra time and cost.

 Venturi Shaped Nozzle

-• This design allowed a more uniform impact over the entire pattern
+- This design allowed a more uniform impact on the entire pattern.

-• These nozzles made a big impact on the abrasive blast cleaning industry and have become very popular and are used extensively in the surface preparation industry
+- These nozzles have had a significant impact on the abrasive blast cleaning industry, becoming very popular and widely used in surface preparation.

 Venturi Nozzle